Master of Library Science

 Prospective school pathway applicants who hold an undergraduate degree or graduate degree in another discipline must complete the full MLS degree requirements, as specified above (39 or 42 s.h.).

 Learn more about the School Library Pathway.

-Applicants holding a graduate degree in library science who are seeking school licensure are required to submit transcripts for evaluation.
-Upon review, a course of study will be determined to meet the competencies of the North Carolina Department of Public Instruction and the American Association of School Librarians of the American Library Association working with the National Council for Accreditation of Teacher Education.
+Applicants holding a graduate degree in library science who are seeking school licensure are required to submit transcripts to the Library Science Program Coordinator BEFORE applying to the Graduate School as a non-degree student.
+Upon review by the program, a course of study will be determined to meet the competencies of the North Carolina Department of Public Instruction and the American Association of School Librarians of the American Library Association working with the National Council for Accreditation of Teacher Education.